Purrfect Companions - Cats.

 Avoiding dangers for your cat.

 A kitten can meet many hazards.
 I have gone through a day of much trauma searching for my cat everywhere.
 I thought that she must have gone through the front door un-noticed, and was petrified at the idea that she might have gone on the road.
-Eventually I opened a cupboard, and there she was serenely asleep amongst my shoes!
+Eventually I opened a cupboard, and there she was serenely asleep on my sun-hat!

 Even though I had called and called, she had not answered, or maybe I had not heard her through the closed cupboard door, as she is not a ‘vocal’ cat.
 Since then I have learnt to ensure that I know where she is before I leave for work.

 I would have been devastated if something had happened to Cat.
 We had formed a close and loving bond, even though she did not come to me as a baby kitten.
 She waits for me and we always sit a little while before we get to the business of eating.
-I talk to her about my day, while she rubs her head against me, and sometimes she chatters under her breath a bit, and at other times she just purrs and purrs like a throbbing engine.
+I can pat the dog as he sits by my side, and I talk to them about my day, while she rubs her head against me, and sometimes she chatters under her breath a bit, and at other times she just purrs and purrs like a throbbing engine.

 She is soft and warm and so much fun to come home to.